ElishaMagbitang/Portfolio/README.md

 This project is all about me — showcasing my journey, skills, and projects as a Computer Science undergraduate.

 ## 🌟 About Me
 Hi!
-I’m **Elisha Jhoyce Magbitang**, a Computer Science student passionate about **UI/UX design, frontend development, and creating user-centered digital solutions**.
-I enjoy turning ideas into functional designs and building systems that solve real-world problems.
+I’m **Elisha Jhoyce Magbitang**, I am proficient in **UI/UX design and frontend development, skilled in tools like Figma, Canva, HTML/CSS, and Laravel**.
+I have experience building **web systems, health apps, and automation workflows with n8n, supported by knowledge of C, Java, Python, and C#**.
+I also bring **strong communication, adaptability, and teamwork skills from leadership and customer service experiences**.

 ## 📂 What’s Inside
 - **Home Page** – A quick introduction about me